Running Network Simulations with BMTK#

 “node_sets”#

 During a simulation we often want to apply an input or report to only a specific subset of cells.
 For example, we may want voltage traces from only pyramidal cells.
-We can do this can use the “node_sets” subsection to create subsets of our network model that can be referenced by the rest of the config
+We can do this by using the “node_sets” subsection, and creating subsets of our network model that can be referenced in the rest of the config:

 "node_sets": {